telerik/winforms-docs/winforms-converter/supported-controls/listbox.md

 # ListBox

 The ListBox is converted to [RadListControl]({%slug winforms/dropdown-listcontrol-and-checkeddropdownlist/listcontrol%}).
-The following tables describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following tables describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|